-Summative means all assessment marks that contribute to the final mark of a subject, but not including examinations for the purpose of this rule.
+Summative means all assessment marks that contribute to the final mark of a module, but not including examinations for the purpose of this rule.

-In addition to Bullet 5 of 3.4.2, If a student misses a summative written, oral or practical test, for reasons of illness, a special test may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness and a declaration that for health reasons the student could not sit for the test.
-This certificate must be submitted to the subject lecturer, no later than one week after the date of the missed test.
+In addition to Bullet 5 of Section 3.4.2 of this handbook, if a student misses a summative written, oral or practicalassessment, for reasons of illness, a special assessment may be granted if the student provides a valid medical certificate specifying the nature and duration of the illness and a declaration that for health reasons the student could not sit for the assessment.
+This certificate must be submitted to the subject/modulelecturer, no later than one week after the date of the missed test.